New Zealand Oaks

 The New Zealand Oaks is a Group 1 Thoroughbred horse race for three-year-old fillies run at set weights over a distance of 2400 metres (1 1/2 miles) on the third Saturday of March every year at Trentham Racecourse in Wellington, New Zealand.

 It was run at Riccarton until 1972 and over the distance of 1 1/4 miles to 1974.

-It is currently raced on the same day as the:
+As of 2025 it is raced on the same day as the: